top of page

 Key takeaways

-• Across 11 studies, postoperative anticoagulation increased hematoma (5.0% vs 3.0%; OR 2.4) without reducing complete flap failure or reoperation.
+• Across 11 studies, postoperative anticoagulation increased rate of hematoma (≈5.0% vs 3.0%; OR ~2.4) without reducing complete flap failure or reoperation rates.

 Background

-Anticoagulants are commonly used after microvascular reconstruction to prevent pedicle thrombosis, but their benefit for flap survival is unproven and practice is highly variable.
+Anticoagulants are commonly used after microvascular reconstruction as a method to prevent microvascular thrombosis and ultimately improve flap survival, but their benefit for flap outcomes is unproven, leading to high variance in clinical practice among microsurgeons.

 Objective